 - Using adhesive film was fast and relatively easy… it took one morning/afternoon with several breaks for me to cool down on this hot So.
 Cal. day.

-- Instant results… I didn’t have to wait for curing, drying, etc. Once the film is applied, and your are happy with the results, you are done!
+- Instant results… I didn’t have to wait for curing, drying, etc. Once the film is applied, and you are happy with the results, you are done!
 They can be used immediately!

-- Adhesive film is super durable… According to the research I have done (and from other personal testimonies from people I trust) it won’t scratch, chip or peel.
+- The adhesive film is super durable… According to the research I have done (and from other personal testimonies from people I trust) it won’t scratch, chip or peel.

 - If I get tired of it, I can change it out for less than $50.